redux-saga/redux-saga/docs/advanced/UsingRunSaga.md

 function* saga() { ... }

+const myIO = {
+  subscribe: ..., // this will be used to resolve take Effects
+  dispatch: ...,  // this will be used to resolvce put Effects
+  getState: ...,  // this will be used to resolve select Effects }

 runSaga(
   saga(),
-  {
-    subscribe, // this will be used to resolve take Effects dispatch,  // this will be used to resolvce put Effects getState,  // this will be used to resolve select Effects }
+  myIO
 )
 ```